• Skip to primary navigation

 The Double Chocolate Passover Biscotti are then ready to enjoy.
 Or, if like me, you have a compulsion about pretty cookies, a little melted chocolate and chopped almonds add the finishing touch.

-2 rows of dark brown Double Chocolate Passover Biscotti (GF) one end of each dipped in chocolate and coated in almond bits
+Double Chocolate Passover Biscotti one end of each dipped in chocolate and coated in almond bits.

 Full disclosure of crispness dilemma: Normally, when a biscotti is baked to crispness, it stays that way.
 These cookies don’t retain their crispness for more than two days.